 Distinguished Research Professorship

 Applications are invited from all tenured professors, and assistant/associate professors on a tenure track.
 Terms of the research professorship will be for one year and will allow an opportunity for a dedicated full-time effort in research.
 Selection will be made on the basis of a distinguished record in research and a special opportunity which the release will facilitate.

 Applications must include a complete C.V., a supporting letter from the Department Chair, which also addresses plans for covering teaching and administrative duties of the nominee if required, and a statement of purpose from the applicant which must highlight the special opportunity that the release will offer.
 A single PDF file of the complete application must be emailed to Stephanie Attardi (firstname.lastname@example.org) in the Dean’s Office by Tuesday March 1, 2016.
-Each department may nominate at most one candidate each year for the Distinguished Research Professorship and no candidate may be nominated in three successive years.
+Each department may nominate up to two candidates each year for this award.
+If two candidates are submitted, they must be ranked by the department.
 Please send 7 copies of the application.
 Selection will be made by a committee of Chairs.

 Award of Excellence for Undergraduate Teaching